-So Mr. Hill finds himself in a small turn-of-the-century Iowa town, full of taciturn people with small-town values.
-They sing him a song of welcome, explaining that Iowans are stubborn but good-natured and generous.
+Hill finds himself in a small turn-of-the-century Iowa town, full of taciturn people with small-town values.
+They sing him a song of welcome, explaining that Iowans are stubborn but good natured and generous.
 He is delighted to find an old friend and colleague from his earlier days as a crooked salesman, Marcellus Washburn (Buddy Hackett

 ).
 Marcellus says that he is now making an honest living, has settled in River City, and that he likes the town and the people.
 The two friends reminisce about their shady dealings in the past, and that "Professor Hill"'s current racket is boys' bands.
 Marcellus says that it will be difficult to make headway on that front, because the town librarian and piano teacher, Marian Paroo (Shirley Jones